CDLUC3/mrt-doc/releases/sprint-log.md

 - Documentation
   - End user guidance for submissions: #1280 (move to Sprint 89)
 - ETDs
-  - Service credentials update: #1493
+  - Service credentials in SSM update: #1493
   - Populate missing Merritt ingest data in ETDs database, #1308
   - UNX files for UCI – Now have updated list of degree names and classifications from UCI: #1414
 - New Nuxeo deposits and Collections